Dutchess County Divorce Lawyer

 - Allows couples to make customized orders based on their own decisions

-Does Adultery Affect Divorce?
+Does Adultery Affect Divorce in New York?

 In New York, adultery does have an effect because couples are given the option to seek a “fault” divorce.
 This means poor treatment, and abandonment can be treated as a marital fault.
 Usually, adultery or cheating is not considered when awarding alimony or dividing marital property.